Jason Ramos

-Jason Ramos (born October 9, 1998) is an American soccer player who plays as a defender for Forward Madison in USL League One.
+Jason Ramos (born October 9, 1998) is an American soccer player who plays as a defender.

 Career

 Chattanooga Red Wolves

 Following a closed tryout with the club, Ramos signed for Chattanooga in January 2020.
 He made his debut for the club on July 25, 2020, playing the entirety of a 2–2 away draw with Tormenta FC.
 At the end of the 2021 season, Ramos was named to the USL League One All-League First Team.

 Minnesota United 2

 On February 8, 2022, Ramos signed with MLS Next Pro side Minnesota United 2 ahead of their inaugural season.
 He made his competitive debut for the club on March 26, 2022, coming on as a late substitute for Callum Montgomery in a 3–1 defeat to North Texas SC.
 After making 19 appearances for the club during the 2022 season, he returned to the team in 2023.

 Forward Madison

 On September 13, 2023, Ramos was sent on loan to Forward Madison for the remainder of their season.